javiertlopez/puente/README.md

 The JWT middleware:
 - Extracts JWT claims from requests using the provided extractor
 - Adds the user ID (`sub` claim) to the request context
+- Generates or propagates a unique request ID for each request
-- Logs extraction success or failures
+- Logs extraction success or failures with request ID for traceability
 - Passes through the request even if extraction fails (non-blocking)

 ### Logging Middleware